Smash Products of Calabi-Yau Algebras by Hopf Algebras: Introduction

 \section{Introduction}

-The Calabi-Yau algebras were defined in \cite{G06}.
-They are now subjects to many investigations.
-In noncommutative algebra, they appear for instance in deformations of unimodular Poisson structures (see \cite{MR3254768}, \cite{MR2734346} and \cite{vbd}, for instance).
-In noncommutative geometry, the algebras used to build natural candidates of noncommutative projective spaces (for instance, the Sklyannin algebras) are Calabi-Yau.
-Actually, many relevant examples of Artin-Schelter regular algebras are so.
-Also, when looking for noncommutative resolutions of singularities, Calabi-Yau algebras are often used: this is the case of Jacobian algebras arising from brane tilings (\cite{MR2592501}) and of certain skew group algebras of polynomial algebras (see \cite{MR3357123} and \cite{TV10}).
-Finally, in representation theory, the construction of the cluster categories and their generalisations (see \cite{A09a} and \cite{KY09}) are based on the (Calabi-Yau) Ginzburg differential graded algebras.
+The Calabi-Yau algebras were defined in \cite{G06} and are now widely investigated.
+They appear in deformations of unimodular Poisson structures (see \cite{MR3254768}, \cite{MR2734346} and \cite{vbd}).
+In noncommutative geometry, many relevant Artin-Schelter regular algebras are Calabi-Yau, like the Sklyannin algebras.
+The Calabi-Yau algebras also appear as noncommutative resolutions of singularities, for instance, as Jacobian algebras arising from brane tilings (\cite{MR2592501}) or as skew group algebras of polynomial algebras (see \cite{MR3357123} and \cite{MR3601076}).
+Finally, there are general constructions of candidates for being Calabi-Yau dg algebras, such as the Ginzburg dg algebras of \cite{G06} or, more generally, the (deformed) Calabi-Yau completions of \cite{MR2795754}, which are used in the construction of cluster categories and their generalisations (see \cite{A09a} and \cite{MR2739775}).

-In many relevant situations, the involved Calabi-Yau algebra is an extension of two or more algebras.
-For instance, by means of Ore extensions, or by taking a skew-group algebra.
-The algebras of the extension need not be Calabi-Yau yet they are often skew-Calabi-Yau.
-That weaker duality was investigated in detail in \cite{MR3250287}.
-This reference has shown how relevant it is to consider smash products $A\sharp H$ of a given algebra $A$ by a Hopf algebra $H$.
-Indeed, skew-group algebras and many Ore extensions are of that shape.
-Besides, the homological properties of $A\sharp H$ may often be described in terms of those of $A$ and $H$, and many interesting Hopf algebras are close to being Calabi-Yau (see \cite{MR2437632} and the references therein).
+In these frameworks, many algebras of interest take the shape of a smash product.
+While the works of Yekutieli (\cite{MR1762922}) and of Brown and Zhang (\cite{MR2437632}) have shown that many interesting Hopf algebras have a duality which is (weaker than and) close to being Calabi-Yau, Reyes, Rogalski and Zhang initiated the study of the algebras having this weaker duality (and called skew Calabi-Yau algebras) by proving that, in the connected graded setting, being skew Calabi-Yau is, on one hand, equivalent to being Artin-Schelter regular and, on the other hand, relatively stable under taking smash products with finite-dimensional Hopf algebras.

-Given a differential graded algebra $A$ and a Hopf algebra $H$, the present article investigates $A\sharp H$, denoted by $\Lambda$, in terms of the previously mentioned dualities.
+This motivates the work done in this article, which is, for a Hopf algebra $H$ and an $H$-module differential graded algebra $A$, to determine if $A\sharp H$ is Calabi-Yau (or, in case $A$ is an algebra, if $A\sharp H$ has Van den Bergh duality or is skew Calabi-Yau).